samtron1412/docs/tech/it/ai/machine-learning.md

 - The term was coined in 1959 by Arthur Samuel
     + Evolved from the study of pattern recognition and computational learning theory in artificial intelligence
-- Machine Learning Process
-    + Preprocessing
-        * extract, transform, and load data to staging area
-        * review data for missing data and invalid values
-            - set to default values or ignore those records
-        * normalizing and scaling numeric data
-            - changing the range of values in a feature or attribute
-        * standardize categorical values
-            - ISO standard, etc.
-    + Model Building
-        * selecting algorithms
-        * apply machine learning algorithms to training data
-            - fitting a model to the data
-        * some algorithms require tuning hyperparameters
-            - how many levels to have in a decision tree
-            - need to experiment to find optimal hyperparameters
-            - when we set a parameter to the machine learning algorithm, we call those parameters hyperparameters.
-            - when the machine learning algorithm learns the value of the parameter from training data, then we call those simply parameters
-    + Validation
-        * assess the quality of models built in step 2
-        * applying models to additional test sets
-        * measuring quality of models (metrics)
-            - accuracy
-            - precision (positive predictive value)
-            - and sensitivity (recall)

 # Tasks